pingcap/blog/simulating-clock-skew-in-k8s-without-affecting-other-containers-on-node.md

 ## What is clock skew and why simulate it?

-Before moving on the detailed implementation, let's first make clear what clock skew is.
+Before moving on to the detailed implementation, let's first make clear what clock skew is.

 Clock skew refers to the time difference between clocks on nodes within a network.
 It might cause reliability problems in a distributed system, and it's a concern for designers and developers of complex distributed systems.
 For example, in a distributed SQL database, it's vital to maintain a synchronized local clock across nodes to achieve a consistent global snapshot and ensure the ACID properties for transactions.